v-jush/azure-docs/articles/iot-edge/quickstart.md

 1. Go to portal, navigate to the device details, click Set Modules
    ![Open Set modules from device details page](./media/quickstart/devicedetail.png)

-2. In the set modules page, type in the user name, password and server for the preview registry (EdgeShared).
+2. In the set modules page, type in the user name, password and server for the preview registry (edgeshared).
 Click the image to see its original content.
    ![set up credentials to pull images from edgeshared.azurecr.io](./media/quickstart/setmodules-cred.png)

 3. Click on "Configure Advanced Edge Runtime Settings", and set up the edgeAgent and edgeHub to the preview modules accordingly.
 Click the image to see its original content.